About Microsoft Office 2010 for Windows

 Accessibility in Office 2010

 Office 2010 offers many accessibility tools to make content easier to read or interact with for people with disabilities.
-Following are a selection of tutorials and instructions:
+Following is a selection of tutorials and instructions:

 - Microsoft also offers the following tutorial videos: